 What Do You Recommend?

 Like most forms of insurance, a home warranty can be a blessing when it comes into play.
 However, there are many consumers who pay for warranties without ever really using them.
-The Horton Team doesn’t require any of our buyers or sellers to purchase a home warranty, mostly because doing so is gambling on the chance of your appliances or systems failing.
+The Horton Team doesn’t require any of our buyers or sellers to purchase a home with a warranty, mostly because doing so is gambling on the chance of your appliances or systems failing.
 We often suggest buyers and sellers put their money to better use on something that will make selling their home easier, such as installing a new roof or applying paint to the bedroom walls.

-However, when our buyers or sellers want to purchase a home warranty, we always recommend America’s Preferred Home Warranty (APHW).
+However, when our buyers or sellers want to purchase a home with a warranty, we always recommend America’s Preferred Home Warranty (APHW).
 APHW has two major benefits over competitors: a lower price and the ability of the homeowner to select their own contractors.
 This second benefit is rare across the industry, so buyers and sellers are always happy to hear they can find their own contractors.
 We recommend APHW so that buyers and sellers can receive a great protection service for less money while still being able to interact, plan, and schedule a contractor of their own choosing for repairs or replacements.

-Do you prefer to have a home warranty?
+Do you prefer to have a home with a warranty?
 Get in touch with the Horton Team if you’d like to discuss home warranties further or need help getting in contact with a home warranty provider.